 - Sponsors and other companies that break the rules are grey listed and generally are not permitted to speak for the next 12 months.

-- We do, at Annual, have certain workshops and other similar sessions that are provided by sponsors.
+- We do, at Annual and our digital events, have certain workshops and other similar sessions that are provided by sponsors.
 These are distinct from our core content.
-Even these workshops, however, must be designed to add value to founders and meet our editorial standards.
+Even these workshops, however, must be designed to add value to founders and must meet our editorial and inclusion standards.

 What types of sessions is SaaStr looking for?